 Credit Card Application Spree

 I take advantage of multiple credit card sign up bonuses to earn a bunch of extra money.
 Sometimes I have some additional goals; one of those is getting reimbursed for TSA precheck.
-On our last trip, my husband and kids got to eat a leisurely breakfast and cruise through the TSA line.
+On our last trip, my husband and kids got to eat a leisurely breakfast and cruise through the TSA line with TSA precheck for children.
 I had to shovel down my breakfast and wait in the regular line.
 Time to fix that and get a card with TSA precheck!

 In addition, this is the first spree that I’m navigating with the Chase 5/24 rule in mind.